oddy-boop/Edusync-git/supabase/rls_policies.md

 declare
   admin_count integer;
 begin
+  -- Set a transaction-local variable that RLS policies can check.
+  -- This allows the trigger to bypass RLS checks that would otherwise block it. perform set_config('my_app.is_admin_bootstrap', 'true', true);

   -- Check if there are already 2 admins select count(*) into admin_count from public.user_roles where role = 'admin';